 What Can't Be Preserved in Silk?

 Dr. Alex Berezow is a PhD microbiologist, science writer, and public speaker who specializes in the debunking of junk science for the American Council on Science and Health.
-He is also an Analyst at Geopolitical Futures and a featured speaker for The Insight Bureau.
+He is also a member of the USA Today Board of Contributors and a featured speaker for The Insight Bureau.
 Formerly, he was the founding editor of RealClearScience.